evanx/jsblog/hydratePromises/readme.md

-## PS.
-This is a "Just Snippets" technical article

-This is repo not a useable project, just some technical articles and accompanying snippets from my JavaScript adventures.
+This is repo not a useable project, just some technical notes and accompanying snippets from my JavaScript adventures.

 It's more of a weblog, with each entry pushed to a github directory.

 So without further ado...

-## Hydrating React component state from promises
+## TechNote: Hydrating React component state from promises

 Consider a rather trivial component which fetches data from some endpoints, to render some content.